Prepare now for PCI 4.0 with help from AWA. Get Started

 5. Continuously Monitor Crucial Systems.

-If you have important information on your system, make sure it is being monitored around the clock!
+If you have important information on your system, ensure it is monitored around the clock!
 Trojans, for example, may rely on a system that is susceptible to exploit it.
 It is possible to detect vulnerabilities in your system by scanning both external and internal systems with Web application scanning.
 A social engineering engagement, at least once a year, can help you determine if your staff are vulnerable to social engineering attacks.
 Fake domains, if any exist, can be immediately removed to prevent online copyright infringement.

 6. Investigate The Source Of The Information.

 Consider the source of the communication before taking it at its value.
 What if you find a USB stick on your desk and have no idea what it is?
-Do you receive an unexpected phone call telling you that you’ve inherited $5 million?
+Do you receive an unexpected phone call telling you you’ve inherited $5 million?
 Your CEO sent you an email asking for a slew of personal information about each of your workers?
-Every one of these seems suspect, and it’s important to proceed with caution.
+Each of these seems suspect, and it’s important to proceed cautiously.
 Identifying the source is not difficult.
 Take a look at the email’s header, for example, and compare it to other valid emails from the sender.
 Make sure to hover your cursor over the links to see if they’ve been faked (do not click the link, though!)
 Emails with glaring spelling issues are likely to be a hoax because banks have entire departments devoted to developing consumer communications.
 If you’re unsure if an email or message is legit, check out the company’s website and get in touch with an official representative.

 7. Ensure That Your Security Patches Are Up-to-Date.